 Note: In 2012 SDCCD was approved by the U.S. Department of Education to participate in a program to reduce "over borrowing" by limiting the eligibility and borrowing under "unsubsidized loans" for certain categories of students.
 See the Financial Aid Bulletin for more details

-Effective Fall 2018, the health services fee will be $20 per semester for fall and spring, and $17 for the summer session.
+The health services fee is $20 per semester for fall and spring, and $17 for the summer session.

 All students are assessed a mandatory fee for Health Services and accident insurance, whether or not they choose to use the Health Services available to them.

 The following students are exempt from the health services fee:

 - Students who meet the income standards for the California College Promise Grant (CCPG) - A Only

 - Students attending under an approved Apprenticeship Program